-his handbook informs prospective applicants and currently enrolled master's students about the academic and experiential requirements necessary to earn the Master's of Education in Professional Counseling at The University of Mississippi.
+his handbook informs prospective applicants and currently enrolled students about the academic and experiential requirements necessary to earn the Specialists of Education in Counseling at The University of Mississippi.

 The handbook contains valuable information about successfully progressing through the program.
 It identifies program goals and objectives, program requirements and procedures, the student review, retention and dismissal policy, the process of planning a program of study, the supervised counseling experiences in our programs, the exit requirements for graduation, and procedures for obtaining licensure and endorsement following graduation.